Return of the Ancients

 Quest hand-in: Arbiter of Ash (now inside the Fortress)

 Every endgame boss is now reachable through a questline.
 To fight Arbiter of Ash for the first time you no longer need lucky key drops; the keys are at fixed locations inside the Fortress and the quest tells you where.
+Across the whole endgame there are now two versions of every pinnacle boss — a deterministic Quest version reached through the storyline and a tougher Infinite Farm version — and the old Primary, Secondary, and Tertiary Calamity Fragments can no longer be obtained.

 Masters of the Atlas